doppelganger113/simple_gopher/README.md

 ### Running locally

 1. Set the environment variables.
 It's also recommended storing them in `.env` file which is ignored for ease of management.
-Then load the env variables with `source .env`
+Export variables in each row like `export MY_VARIABLE=1234`, then load the env variables with `source .env`
 2. Ensure that you start the database and all the other required services by running:
    `docker-compose up -d`
 3. After setting the environment variables, execute the `make start` command to build and start the server